dhmunro/dudley/README.md

 optional, with the default again being the next address after the previous read or free-standing !@ address directive.

+### Lists

+Dudley supports two kinds of list variables - heterogeneous and homogeneous.

-You declare a list variable with:
+You declare a heterogeneous list variable with:

     var =[     # no space between = and [
       = type(shape) @ address  # first item of list is data variable
       = type(shape) @ address  # second item of list is data variable
-      @ address @ address ...  # multiple copies of previous type(shape)
       =[  # third item of list is a sublist
         = type(shape) @ address
-         ----- and so on -----
+        ...etc...
       ]
-      ----- and so on -----
+      ...etc...
     ]

 containing zero or more anonymous variable declarations in its body.